 Misha Lozovik is an investment professional with 20 years of experience specific to the Healthcare sector.
 He currently serves as a Director and Healthcare Analyst for Blackrock Large Cap Series Team that manages over $20 billion in assets.
 Prior to joining BlackRock, Misha was a Partner and Healthcare Analyst at Convector Capital Management, a global asset management firm.
 From 2005 to 2013, Misha served as a Vice President and Director of Research for OppenheimerFunds, Inc.

-Misha holds a Bachelor’s degree from the University of California at Berkeley and an M.B.A. from The Wharton School at the University of Pennsylvania.
-Misha is a co-founder of Vencerx Therapeutics LLC, a drug development company dedicated to the treatment of Fragile X Syndrome and related disorders, and he currently serves as a member of FRAXA Research Foundation Scientific Advisory Board and Mount Sinai Child Psychiatry Advisory Board.
+Misha holds a Bachelor’s degree from the University of California at Berkeley and an MBA from The Wharton School at the University of Pennsylvania.
+Misha is a co-founder of Vencerx Therapeutics LLC, a drug development company dedicated to the treatment of Fragile X syndrome and related disorders.

 Dr. Mellon is Professor of Reproductive Medicine and Neurosciences at the University of California at San Diego.

+Dr. Nelson is Cullen Foundation Professor in Molecular Genetics at Baylor College of Medicine.
 The Nelson group has been involved in numerous aspects of the Human Genome Project, with key input into the mapping and sequencing of the human X chromosome, and participation in several other sequencing projects, from fly to Rhesus monkey.
-Dr. Nelson also has interest in the genetic contribution to common disorders such as cancer, and has investigated the potential role of common variants in genes involved in DNA repair in human disease.

 Dr. Snape is a neurobiologist who has spent 27 years in the pharmaceutical industry working for large and emerging biopharmaceutical companies.
-He has experience founding and funding companies at inception through IPO on the public markets.
-His principal experience lies in the area of demonstrating clinical proof-of-concept with novel targeted therapeutics in rare diseases.
-He is named an inventor in numerous patents and is a scientific advisor to several patient foundations.
-He earned a PhD in neurobiology from London University after study at Maudsley and Bethlem Hospital and holds a faculty position at Case Western University.
+He has founded and funded companies at inception through IPO.
+His principal experience is in demonstrating clinical proof-of-concept with novel targeted therapeutics in rare diseases.
+He is an inventor in numerous patents and is a scientific advisor to several patient foundations.
+He earned a PhD in neurobiology from London University and holds a faculty position at Case Western University.

 Dr. Steward’s research program explores how neurons establish, maintain, and modify their synaptic connections.
 Information storage in the nervous system is thought to be mediated by changes in the strength of individual synapses.
 These changes in turn are determined by adjusting the structure and/or molecular composition of the synapse through a process that requires the expression of particular gene products.
 But how gene products are targeted to individual synapses remains a mystery.